jake-scott/go-functional/README.md

     Map(personCapitalize)
 ```

-The OO interface cannot be used when a map function returns elements of a
+The object-oriented interface cannot be used when a map function returns elements
-new type.
-In that case the procedural interface must be used at least for
+of a new type.
+In that case, the procedural interface must be used at least for
 that stage:

 ```go